How do metal detectors even work?

 The long answer involves utilizing oscillator fields and eddy currents as illustrated by great Scottish physicist James Clerk Maxwell’s equation of electromagnetism and… never mind, we’ll stick to the short answer.

 Seriously though, to give some credit where it’s due, Maxwell was a genius.
 Even if the science is over our heads, we should all be thankful for the man.
 Einstein said there is only one person more influential in science and modern life than Maxwell.
-That person is Sir Isaac Newton.
+That person is Sir Isaac Newton, the guy who figured out how gravity works.
 Plus, Maxwell had a rockin’ beard.

 James Clerk Maxwell (1831 – 1879)